-(f) Financial Instruments
+(f) Financial Assets and Liabilities

-Financial instruments are recognised in the Statement of Financial Position when the Trust becomes party to a financial contract.
-They include cash balances, deposits, mortgages, receivables, payables and intercompany balances.
+Financial assets and liabilities are recognised in the Statement of Financial Position when the Trust becomes party to a financial contract.
+They include cash balances, deposits, mortgages, receivables, payables and related party balances.

-All the Trust's financial instruments are initially recognised at fair value and subsequently carried at amortised cost using the effective interest method.
-Due allowance is made for impaired receivables (expected credit losses).
+The Trust's financial instruments are initially recognised at fair value.
 The Trust has not entered into any financial instrument with off balance sheet risk.

-(g) Financial Assets
+Financial Assets

-The Trust classifies its financial assets as measured at amortised cost, based on both the business model for managing the financial assets and their contractual cash flow characteristics.
+The Trust classifies its financial assets based on both the business model for managing the financial assets and the asset's contractual cash flow characteristics.